 Address Plumbing Issues

 If the roof doesn’t leak, neither should the plumbing.
 Hire a plumber to fix those slow drains, dripping faucets, and poorly-functioning water heater.
 Keep in mind that you may benefit most from installing a completely new water heater, especially if yours is 10-15 years old.
+If you plan on being in your home more than a few years, you might consider a flash water heater.

 Improve Interior Walls